gtshinde/Tata_Group_Simulation_Project/README.md

 - The cleaning process preserved most of the data while addressing problematic entries.

 ## Additional Observations
-- The dataset includes transactions from **37 different countries**.
 - Missing CustomerID values are likely due to guest checkouts.